kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

 Notation:
 - `Level ups are highlighted in code block`
 - *Inventory/Equipment changes are highlighted in italics*
-- **Item Upgrades at a workbench are highlighted in bold**
+- **Hard Saves to make are highlighted in bold**
+- ***Quest Updates are highlighted in bold and italics***
 - `Shopping trips are highlighted in large code blocks`
-- ***Quest Updates are highlighted in bold and italics***

 Abbreviations:
 * MC - Stands for Main Character, your player character